Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Methods

+PySR uses an evolutionary algorithm to construct and change expression trees that represent the full expression.
+Settings such as the functions used (e.g. $\sin, \cos, \log, \exp$), the maximum size of the expression, and the number of algorithm iterations are tunable.
+We set them to a maximum equation size of 20, number of iterations to 40, and the unary operators to: $\cos(x),\sin(x),\exp(x),\log(x),\sqrt{x},1/x$, and the binary operators of addition and multiplication.
+The settings were chosen based on a brief tutorial on PySR's GitHub page~\cite{cranmerInterpretableMachineLearning2023}, but we note that there could be significant sensitivity to these settings.

+First, we assessed the performance of PySR by evaluating its runtime and mean squared error on a train/test datasets of 10 datapoints each.
+Both training data and test data were generated for each equation (10 datapoints each), and only the training data was used to fit the PySR model.
+The test data was used for evaluation only.
+For each equation, data was generated with all independent variables being sampled uniformly between 0 and 1, except for the exponential decay example.
+In this case, the data ranges were set to uniform between $1\times 10^{-23}$ and $5\times 10^{-23}$ for the mass, and the Boltzmann constant $k_B=1.38\times 10^{-23}$.
+The reason for this is to keep the data within a realistic range.
+The gravitational constant $g$ was set to 9.81 m/s$^2$ in all cases.
+The gravitational constant $G = 6.67\times 10^{-11}$ m$^3$kg$^{-1}$s$^{-2}$.
+All other variables were sampled uniformly at random within the previously specified ranges.

-Following this, we conducted dimensional analysis using the Buckingham $\pi$ Theorem on each equation and applied symbolic regression to the resulting dimensionless quantities, employing the same evaluation protocols.
-The objective of this comparative analysis was to determine the extent to which dimensional analysis enhances the performance of symbolic regression, specifically in terms of the number of data points required, the time taken to identify correct expressions, and the accuracy of the equation fits.
-We note that while AI Feynman was our chosen tool for symbolic regression, alternative algorithms could also be applied in this framework.
+Following this, we nondimensionalized the training data using the Buckingham $\Pi$ theorem and applied symbolic regression to the resulting dimensionless quantities, employing the same evaluation protocols.
+The objective of this comparative analysis was to determine the extent to which dimensional analysis enhances the performance of symbolic regression, specifically in terms of the accuracy of the equation fits.
+We note that while PySR was our chosen tool for symbolic regression, alternative algorithms could also be applied in this framework.
+Additionally, we note that while in our results, the nondimensionalized form of the equations is often not the most common form used by scientists (due to the process being handled automatically, and the specific set of dimensionless $\pi$ terms being chosen at random), the nondimensionalized equation can be easily converted to the original equation through direct substitution.

+In terms of code contribution, we created an automated nondimensionalization framework based on Buckingham Py~\cite{dumka2022implementation}, which is a python-based library to implement automated derivation of dimensionless $\pi$ terms based on the Buckingham $\Pi$ theorem.
+The input is the original equation, and based on the dimensionless terms found by Buckingham Py, we are able to automatically nondimensionalize both an expression and its corresponding data.
+This was used to automatically process all of the algebraic equations.